 With a focus on vegetables, fiber-rich legumes and healthy fats, this slow-cooker stew fits the bill for those following the Mediterranean diet.
 Swap out the chickpeas for white beans for a different twist, or try collards or spinach in place of the kale.
-A drizzle of olive oil to finish pulls together the flavors of this easy vegan crock-pot stew.
+A drizzle of olive oil to finish pulls together the flavors of this easy vegan crock pot stew.

 This set-it-and-forget-it slow-cooker recipe simmers away all day so you come home to a warm and healthy dinner the whole family will love.
 Using bone-in chicken is the key to making rich soup without adding broth.

-With a variety of flavors and textures (and a whopping 30 grams of protein!), these Mediterranean-inspired meal-prep bowls will keep you fueled all afternoon.
-The turkey meatballs are adapted from Greek Turkey Burgers with Spinach, Feta & Tzatziki by Hilary Meyer.
-Look for premade tzatziki near the specialty cheeses and dips at your grocery store or make your own (see Associated Recipes).
+With a variety of flavors and textures (and a whopping 30 grams of protein!), these meal-prep bowls will keep you fueled all afternoon.
+The spinach and feta turkey meatballs are adapted from Turkey Burgers with Spinach, Feta & Tzatziki by Hilary Meyer.
+Look for premade tzatziki near the specialty cheeses and dips at your grocery store or make your own.